-Basic lubricating oil setting = 0,26 g/kWh x S%
+Basic lubricating oil setting = 0,20 g/kWh x S%

-with a minimum setting of 0,60 g/kWh, i.e. the setting should be kept constant from about 2.3% sulphur and downwards.
+with a minimum setting of 0,60 g/kWh, i.e. the setting should be kept constant from about 3% sulphur and downwards.

-Fig 9.02.01: Cylinder lubricating oil dosage with Alpha ACC at nominal MCR (BN 70 cylinder oil)
+Fig 9.02.01: Cylinder lubricating oil dosage with Alpha ACC at all loads (BN 70 cylinder oil) after running-in

 Due to the sulphur dependency, the average cylinder oil dosages rely on the sulphur distribution in worldwide fuel bunkers.
-Based on deliveries all over the world, the resulting yearly specific cylinder oil dosage is close to 0.7 g/kWh.
+Based on deliveries all over the world, the resulting yearly specific cylinder oil dosage is close to 0.65 g/kWh.